Campaign of the Month: October 2017

 If a vampire suffers enough bodily trauma to kill a human, they enter torpor.
 (Vampires with the Fortitude Discipline may require quite a bit more than this.)
 This is one of the primary ways Kindred are so much more resilient than mortals: only fire, sunlight, banes, decapitation, and the total destruction of their entire bodily volume can slay them outright.
 Some banes and supernatural powers can also send a vampire into torpor as if through injury.

-There are those Kindred who believe that the torpor that results from injury actually has nothing to do with the body’s function at all, but is rather a purely psychological event.
+Some Kindred believe that injury-caused torpor has nothing to do with the body’s function, but is rather a purely psychological event.
 When confronted with serious physical trauma, they say, the conscious mind of a vampire recalls (or imagines) the shock a living being would logically experience, and approximates it with vampiric collapse.
 It is often pointed out that vampires with Fortitude are often not physically tougher than their counterparts, they are just able to take—or rather, to ignore—much more punishment.
 Opponents of this theory, however, point out that it takes no more violence to put a frenzying vampire into torpor than an ordinary one… and those in frenzy can hardly be called “conscious.”

-A starving Kindred who sleeps during the day fails to rise.
+A starving vampire who falls asleep at dawn will never wake up.
 Blood is what fuels a vampire’s unliving metabolism, so without any in their system, they slip into torpor.

 Staking is the most common way for a vampire to enter starvation-induced torpor.
 If no one feeds a staked vampire, they’ll continue to sleep during the day and awaken at nightfall, aware but helpless.
 Each night, they’ll burn through a little more of the blood in their system, but cannot replenish it on their own.
 Once they run out, they fall into torpor.